Hypnos mattresses

 Find out what Which? members think of Hypnos pocket-sprung and memory-foam mattresses, and whether Hypnos is among the best mattress brands.

-Our 2016 survey of 2,848 UK mattress owners sheds light on how comfortable Hypnos mattresses are and how it compares with other mattress brands.
-The results in the table below are currently locked, as you are not yet logged in to our website.
+Our 2017 survey of 3,774 UK mattress owners sheds light on how comfortable Hypnos mattresses are and how it compares with other mattress brands.
+The results in the table below are currently locked, as you're not yet logged in to our website.

 Members can log in to reveal Hypnos' customer score, plus the ratings in the table below.
 If you're not a member, you can take out a £1 Which? trial to get instant access to this page and to unlock all our online content, including our mattress reviews.